 I saw White having a tussle with PC Brough, who was on the ground.
 The prisoner White was biting his finger and was also armed with a bludgeon.

 480 Half Pennies = 1 pound

-I have bruises on elbow, knee, shoulder and head.
+I have bruises on my elbow, knee, shoulder and head.

-Cross examined by King the Dr admitted that his was the worst cut.
+Cross-examined by King the Doctor admitted that his was the worst cut.

 The prisoners were committed to take their trial at Yorks Assizes and allowed bail of £50 each.